Gnosder/Gaming/Fugue Wrath/Fugue Game/Session notes.md

 9/23/1190
     Flew to Gaxton.
 Checked in with Vigo.
 Learned fish business is booming.
 Started a kennel.
 Donated lots of money to Haversfjord and started a frontier mage college extension.

+    Donations to haversford (14250sp)
+    2k sp to sewer reno
+    5k sp to hospital in haverfjord
+    Endownment for frontier magic in haersfjord; 5k sp 1.5k sp pub on mainstreet
+    750sp endownment for music

 9/24/1190
     Hive leader Hashladûn arrived at the frayed mountain to parlay.
 It started good, but when she realized the party knew more than she thought they did she shifted tactics.
 She has threatened to march the Hive against Gaxton unless they give her the key to the coils.
 (She will also spy on them with scrying magic to see if they go to the coils; she can get in, but she does not know where they are.)